codedragon/code_reviews/slides.md

 ##Some important concepts
 * All contributers have their own repo copy, including Github/Gitlab
-* Contributers are responsible for keeping local copy aligned with central
+* Contributers are responsible to keep local copy aligned with central
 * The more contributer's copies diverge, the more painful syncing